Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 return html`

-<lion-input label="Greeting" name="greeting" .modelValue=${'Hello world'}></lion-input>
+<lion-input label="Greeting" name="greeting" .modelValue="${'Hello world'}"></lion-input>

 <lion-button>Save</lion-button>